 It is due to expire in 2021, and without it and the INF Treaty, the world’s two biggest nuclear arsenals would have no legally binding limits for the first time in almost a half-century.

 One of the experts’ letters to Trump — signed by a bipartisan group of 14 current and former U.S. political and military leaders — said the United States must “sustain meaningful, verifiable limits on the world’s two largest nuclear arsenals in order to provide more predictability, transparency and stability in our nuclear relationship with Russia."

-But the Trump administration has taken the position that holding talks to extend New START cannot occur until China agrees to be included to rein in its growing arsenal of nuclear warheads.
+But the Trump administration's position is that holding talks to extend New START cannot occur until China, with its growing arsenal of nuclear warheads, agrees to be included.
 “We’ll see what happens,” Trump said on Thursday.
-“I will say Russia would like to do something on a nuclear treaty and that’s okay with me.
-They’d like to do something and so would I.”
+“I will say, Russia would like to do something on a nuclear treaty, and that’s okay with me.
+They’d like to do something, and so would I.”

 A pillar of European security

-Last year, when Trump announced the withdrawal set to take effect on August 2, 2019, Germany’s foreign minister, Heiko Maas, said the treaty was “vitally important for Europe’s security.”
-He said Russia had to answer allegations that it violated the agreement, but Trump’s decision was regrettable.
+Last year, when Trump announced the planned withdrawal, Germany's foreign minister, Heiko Maas, said the treaty was "vitally important for Europe’s security."
+He said Russia would have to answer claims it violated the agreement, but Trump's decision was nonetheless regrettable.

 "It poses difficult questions for us and for Europe.
 For 30 years, the INF Treaty, which prohibits Russia and the United States from possessing and testing ground-launch intermediate range missiles, has been an important pillar of our European security architecture," said Maas.